Le Jelly Nails sono tornate!

 E se vi dicessimo che le jelly nails stanno tornando tra i trend più in voga su TikTok?
 Vi ricordate di quella moda super trendy degli anni ’80, le Jellies, le scarpe più volute del momento?
 Ecco.
 O ... (metropolitanmagazine)

-Bubblegum Nails are spring's most-coveted mani - Sheer pink Frenchies and pale pink milk Nails have become the go-to uniform of minimal girls looking for something soft and subtle, but if you want to keep the clean look while introducing a little ...glamourmagazine.co.uk
+Gel Tips vs. Acrylics — Which Are Better For Your Nails - What Are Acrylic Nails "Acrylics are made up of a poly powder and monomer liquid that form a matte Jelly substance, which covers your natural nail to help protect and lengthen," explains Edwards.instyle

-40 Spring Nail Designs That Will Brighten Up Your Day - A nice cream is perfect for spring, and flower decals (obviously) are also great.
-But adding a chrome finish is the perfect way to make your spring Nails extra unique and fun.yahoo
+Try Out The Best Nail Colors for Spring At Home Manicures - Whether you’re a nail art enthusiast or simply want to add a pop of color to your Nails, we’ve got you covered with the best nail colors for spring.
+The best part You can find all of these Amazon ...msn

-The Best Nail Colors That You Need to Try for Spring At Home Manicures - The best part You can find all of these Amazon gems that can be delivered quickly to your doorstep.
-Beetles Gel Nail Polish, 6 Colors Nude Pink Rose Red Milky White Gel Polish, Sweetheart Candies ...msn
+20 Bright and Sunny Orange Nail Designs - Orange Nails aren't as common as, say, pink or red Nails.
+The color shouldn't be overlooked, though.
+Here, find over a dozen bright and sunny orange nail designs perfect for spring and beyond.ca.finance.yahoo